-My favourite cooking oils for high heat are coconut oil, grape seed oil and avocado oil.
-For salads, I typically use everything from olive oil, flaxseed oil, hempseed oil and pumpkin seed oil which incredibly health-promoting and delicious.
+My favourite cooking oils for high heat are coconut oil and avocado oil.
+For salads, I typically use a variety that includes olive oil, flaxseed oil, hempseed oil, and pumpkin seed oil, all of which are incredibly health-promoting and delicious.
 These healthy oils actually do the opposite of what oxidized oils do in the body by reducing inflammation.
 You can learn more about the benefits of fat in the diet as well as some of my favourite healthy sources over here!

 Another thing you'll want to steer clear of is the acrylamide content in foods.
 Acrylamide is found in foods that are heated above 120 degrees Celsius, such as potato chips, french fries and fried foods.
 The levels of acrylamide have actually become such a concern that The World Health Organization has actually stated that the levels of acrylamide in food poses a "major concern" to human health.
 To prevent acrylamide exposure, it's best to roast, bake or boil foods.
 Even a simple change like toasting your gluten-free bread lightly versus toasting it to a crisp can help to reduce your acrylamide exposure and inflammation in the body.